kubecost/docs/long-term-storage.md

 ```

 Your deployment should now have Thanos enabled!

+> Note: if you delete a previous install of kubecost, do this before creating the secret in step 2

 > Note: the `thanos-store` pod is by default configured to request 2 Gb in memory.